ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 # In this case args doesn't need to be an object as it is interpolated to message
 ```

-### Python, extra-object and structured logging
+### Python, Extra-parameter and Structured Logging

-In some examples, additional structured data is passed as [an extra-object](https://docs.python.org/3/library/logging.html#logrecord-attributes) and using it can be beneficial in some cases.
-The use of an extra object is beneficial in scenarios where specific information must be included in all application logs, and these details depend on the execution context (e.g., session_id, request_user_id).
+In some examples, additional structured data is passed as [an extra-parameter](https://docs.python.org/3/library/logging.html#logrecord-attributes) and using it can be beneficial in some cases.
+The use of an extra-parameter is beneficial in scenarios where specific information must be included in all application logs, and these details depend on the execution context (e.g., session_id, request_user_id).

-It is important to note that certain property names, such as `message` and `asctime`, are reserved in the extra-object and should not be used.
+It is important to note that certain property names, such as `message` and `asctime`, are reserved in the extra-parameter and should not be used.

 Example of using extra in [Sentry](https://docs.sentry.io/platforms/python/integrations/logging/) and in [DataDog](https://www.datadoghq.com/blog/python-logging-best-practices/#add-custom-attributes-to-your-json-logs).